shayanderson/go-project/README.md

 - `Panics(t TestingT, f func())` — asserts that the given function panics when called
 - `True(t TestingT, condition bool)` — asserts that the given condition is `true`
 - `Type(t TestingT, a, b any)` — asserts that the types of `a` and `b` are the same

+## Service Layer

+The `service` layer contains the core business logic of the application.

+- `item/` - example item service with in-memory storage
+  - `handler.go` - HTTP handlers for item service
+  - `service.go` - item service implementation
+- `tests/` - service layer tests
+  - `item_test.go` - tests for item handler and service
+    - not located in `item/` package to avoid import cycle with `service/api.go` - where all routes are registered in a single location
+  - `test_test.go` - test helpers for service layer tests
+- `api.go` - registers all service routes to the HTTP server, middleware, etc.
+- `middleware.go` - common middleware for all services
+- `router.go` - HTTP router implementation